 You can browse our online store (we’ve got everything from reusable cloth face masks to gifts for street food fans designed from Terence’s photography); make a donation or become a supporter of our epic Cambodian culinary history and cookbook on Patreon; or purchase something on Amazon, such as one of these James Beard 2020 award-winning cookbooks, cookbooks by Australian chefs, cookbooks for foodie travellers, classic cookbooks for serious cooks, and gifts for Asian food lovers and picnic lovers.
 Now let me tell you about my Russian borscht recipe.

 This Russian Borscht Recipe Makes the Hearty Home-Cooked Soup of my Childhood

 My grandparents were Russians who arrived in Australia as post-World War II refugees, who were called DPs or displaced persons in those days.
-They identified as Russian, and I was raised as an Australian of Russian cultural heritage, despite the fact that my grandparents were born in Ukraine.
+They identified as Russian, and I was raised as an Australian of Russian cultural heritage, despite the fact that my grandparents were born in the land we now know as Ukraine.

 Tips to Making This Russian Borscht Recipe

 My baba made her borscht with big chunky bone-in pieces of beef and ox tail, but we can’t get quality beef or ox tail here, so we use pork ribs for this Russian borscht recipe, which are delicious and fall off the bone.